 Humanities Building, University of Warwick, Coventry, CV4 7HS

-Justin Tackett specializes in British and American literatures of the long nineteenth century with a focus on science, media, and culture.
-His work has included studies of Paul Laurence Dunbar, Thomas Hardy, Gerard Manley Hopkins, Emily Dickinson, John Clare, Stephen Crane, and Charles Williams.
-His current book project addresses the relationships between nineteenth-century sound technology (stethoscopes, telegraphs, phonographs, telephones, microphones, wireless) and the poetry of Alfred Tennyson, Robert Browning, Walt Whitman, Edgar Allan Poe, John Keats, Sarah Josepha Hale, Anna Laetitia Barbauld, Oliver Wendell Holmes Sr., John Rollin Ridge, and many more.
+I specialize in transatlantic literatures from the eighteenth century to the present with a focus on technology, media, science, and culture.
+My recent publications have included studies of Paul Laurence Dunbar, Emily Dickinson, Thomas Hardy, Gerard Manley Hopkins, and Charles Williams.
+My current book project, The Sound Era: Poetry’s Machinery in the Long Nineteenth Century (under contract with Princeton University Press), addresses the relationships between sound technology (stethoscopes, telegraphs, phonographs, telephones, microphones, wireless, etc.) and the poetry of Anna Laetitia Barbauld, the Brontës, the Brownings, John Clare, William Cowper, Sarah Josepha Hale, Oliver Wendell Holmes Sr., John Keats, Edgar Allan Poe, John Rollin Ridge, Alfred Tennyson, Walt Whitman, and many more.

 “Stethoscape: Auscultation in British Fiction,” forthcoming in Literary Fiction and the Hearing Sciences (Routledge)

 - “What Thomas Hardy knew about the unknowable.”
 Boston Globe, 9 July 2023.

 - "Deep(er) Nostalgia: Formulating Tech's In-control Valley and Uncanny Asymptote."
 Los Angeles Review of Books, 2021.

 - “Fidelity and Paul Laurence Dunbar’s Voice(s).”
 Victorian Review, vol. 46, no. 1, 2020, pp. 26-30.